Getting your Trinity Audio player ready...

 What is the difference between dual-channel ABS and single-channel ABS

-Dual channel ABS comes with front and rear sensor units, while Single channel ABS consists of only one wheel speed sensor in the front section.
+Dual-channel ABS has sensor units in the front and rear, while Single-channel ABS consists of only one wheel speed sensor in the front section.

 What is switchable ABS?